port-labs/port-docs/docs/platform-overview/self-service-actions/setting-self-service-actions-in-port.md

 ## Action message structure

-Every invocation of a Self-Service Action publishes a new `run` message (with its own unique `runId` value) to the [runs Kafka topic](./port-execution-topics).
+Every invocation of a Self-Service Action publishes a new `run` message (with its own unique `runId` value).
 Let’s explore the structure of a Self-Service Action run message:

 | Field          | Description                                                                                  | Example               |
 | -------------- | -------------------------------------------------------------------------------------------- | --------------------- |